DrFelder/ppr-documentation/SRS.md

 All Users will have the opportunity to chat with each other by going to the users profile they want to chat with and sending them an invitation.
 If they accept the invitation, a chat will be opened.
 ##### Pre Condition
-Both users have active accounts and are already logged in.
+- Both users should be logged in the system
 ##### Normal Flow of Operations
 - A user will invite another user to chat
 - The invited user will be informed